kando-menu/kando/docs/installing.md

 <details>
 <summary><img height="14" width="26" src="https://upload.wikimedia.org/wikipedia/commons/c/c4/Windows_logo_-_2021_%28Black%29.svg" /> Windows Dependencies</summary>

+To get `node` and `npm` on Windows, you can follow the [official instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-On Windows, you can install either Visual Studio or run this to get the build tools:
+To get the Microsoft MSVC toolchain, you can install either Visual Studio or run this:

 ```
 npm install -g windows-build-tools
 ```

-To get `node` and `npm`, you can follow the [official instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 </details>